ansible/ansible/docs/docsite/rst/user_guide/playbooks_module_defaults.rst

 Module defaults
 ===============

-If you frequently call the same module with the same arguments, it can be useful to define default arguments for that particular module using the ``module_defaults`` attribute.
+If you frequently call the same module with the same arguments, it can be useful to define default arguments for that particular module using the ``module_defaults`` keyword.

 Here is a basic example::